 How many people who are infected have coronavirus particles in their stool?

 For about half of the people, the virus can be found in their stool.
 Some infected people have more virus particles in their stool than others, with or without symptoms.
-There are no indications that people have been infected by (working with) stool or sewage.
+There are no indications that people have been infected by (working with) stool or wastewater.

 Can we see a revival of the virus?